 Clothing in the UK conforms to the occasion.
 Business attire is neat and conservative for both men and women.
 Some occasions require formal dress.
 Casual clothing is suitable only at casual settings.

 Source: World Trade Resource

 To start, work with a financially sound, well established FIDI FAIMPlus accredited mover like Suddath.

 We can’t say this too many times: plan early and book early!
 The industry is still experiencing some container shortages and port congestion so some delays may be unavoidable.
 Remain as flexible as possible and be sure to book your move dates first BEFORE your departure flights.

 Since shipping costs are based on both the weight and the volume of your goods, and because houses and flats are typically smaller in square footage, consider using a “discard or donate” type service that allows you to declutter and avoid paying to ship items that you may never use or have room for in your new residence.
 See links below for a few options:

 Be aware of all potential charges and fees.
 A good forwarder, like Suddath, will be transparent and advise detailed door-to-door costs in writing as well as what is (or is not) included.

-If you are looking for assistance for your international move, reach out to Suddath for a quote and honest guidance on how to make your experience as smooth and secure as possible.
+If you are moving to the UK from the USA and are looking for assistance for your international move, reach out to Suddath for a quote and honest guidance on how to make your experience as smooth and secure as possible.